Wall Panelling: Different Types to Elevate Your Interiors

 Play with Colour and Texture

-Wall panelling looks stunning in bold or moody colours like forest green, navy, charcoal, or terracotta.
-For a seamless, minimalist look, paint your panels and wall the same colour.
+Panelling looks striking in forest green, navy, charcoal, or terracotta.
+For a minimalist feel, paint panels and walls the same shade.

 Oraanj Interiors: Wall Panelling Ideas, Inspiration & More